HypixelDev/ModAPI/README.md

 }
 ```

 Depending on your chosen mod loader, you will need to also include the `hypixel-mod-api` as a required dependency.
-For
-example in Fabric you would include the following in your `fabric.mod.json` file.
+In Fabric you would include the following in your `fabric.mod.json` file.

 ```json
 {